syncfusion-content/maui-docs/MAUI/ProgressBar/Range.md

 linearProgressBar.Progress = 0.5;
 this.Content = linearProgressBar;

-// Using circular progress bar.
+// Using the circular progress bar.

 SfCircularProgressBar circularProgressBar = new SfCircularProgressBar();
 circularProgressBar.Minimum = 0;